 - Never carry personal belongings such as cigarettes, lighters, or pens under your hard hat

-Protective equipment for the eyes is intended to provide protection against impact, cuts, arc flash, heat, sprays etc..
-These are often worn when using Power tools such as drills, welding machines etc. to prevent flying particles and radiation from damaging the eyes.
+Protective equipment for the eyes is intended to provide protection against impact, cuts, arc flash, heat, sprays, etc. These are often worn when using power tools such as drills, welding machines, etc. to prevent damage to the eyes from flying particles and radiation.
 It is always recommended to wear a face shield whenever handling a high voltage application.

 Eyes protection equipment should always be cleaned before every use, as dirty lenses lead to poor vision and may lead to accidents.
 When lenses become scratched, pitted or cracked they should be replaced.
 The relevant standards are :